adcondev/my-learning-notes/RED2000/NOTES.md

 - I achieved printing from the WebSocket server to a POS printer.
 The frontend sends text to the server, which uses the pos-printer package to print it.
 My test was from a remote LAN computer, so it is working as expected.
 - Tomorrow i will work on the COM ports listing endpoint and its frontend integration.
 Also, i will try to implement a printing queue with buffered channels to avoid message loss if multiple print requests are sent in a short time.
 Same for timeouts, failure and concurrent scenarios, this is to be similar as the weight scale daemon.
+- I set up a new printer and it worked with the pos-printer package without issues, only minimal adptations were needed for the codepage.
+I will continue adding.

 ---